You are here

 - Ph.D.
 Ohio State University, 1981

 Unsteady aerodynamics, aeroelasticity, mistuning, damping, and probabilistic methods.
-Principal investigator on AFOSR, DARPA, NASA, and Industrial funded research projects.
-Provides consultion services to turbine engine companies, including most major companies.
-Teaches undergraduate and graduate courses in mechanical engineering with emphasis on vibration and design.
+Principal investigator on AFOSR, DARPA, NASA, and industry-funded research projects.

 - ME 392: Undergraduate Projects in Mechanical Engineering